 Building & Construction

-We also use PU2K for panels in building Materials.
+We also use PU2K for panels in buildings Materials.
 There are many formulations of polyurethane foam to optimize the density for insulation, structural sandwich panels, or architectural components.
 In building materials, PU2K is appreciated for its low viscosity, no solvent, and fire-retardant properties.

 Marocol 61132A is a 2-component polyurethane adhesive without solvent, specially designed to bond the different constitutive substrates of sandwich panels.

 PU2K is widely used in general transportation and is generally mixed with a static mixer in a ratio of 1:1 (as many -OH functions as -NCO).
 2KPU is often used in sandwich panels as well as mounting adhesive.
-In marine, they are used for the deck-to-hull bonding.
+In marine, they are used for the deck to hull bonding.
 They are appreciated for their very well-defined reactivity and their very high mechanical properties.